chabi87r/P2P-P2R/README.md

 The first project based on Blockchain technology that will not be just binary code saved on a computer disk without the possibility of tangible recognition.
 Our project already has 89 service and commercial outlets in Wrocław itself, where it is available to everyone, and this is just the beginning, because it will soon be available all over the world, in every store, pharmacy, ice cream parlor, butcher's shop, kiosk, car service, tattoo parlor etc. e.t.c
 The P2P P2R project aims to create a coin that will be produced by people who want to change the world and people who trust each other and do not have bad intentions towards others.
 The value of the coin will continue to increase as it will be powered by the commission charged on each payment made using a device provided by our partners.
-Each payment that will be made using a PayEye terminal, whether by Visa or Mastercard or by means of an eye retinal scan , will contribute to building a continuous value with an upward trend in relation to the passing time of the coin called PEC.
+Each payment that will be made using a Pay terminal, whether by Visa or Mastercard or by means of an eye retinal scan , will contribute to building a continuous value with an upward trend in relation to the passing time of the coin called PEC.
 But you will find out about this only after STAGE I, i.e. STARTUP, is 100% fulfilled.
 What are you waiting for, check what our STARTUP is all about, the source code can be found in the repository on GitHub.com or in the transaction book of one of the largest blockchains called ethereum , and access to its source code is provided by etherscan.io
 	## STARTUP - Smart Contract
 In the first phase of the " startup " project, market research will be carried out by issuing P2R tokens that will be written using a smart contract defined by two conditions, resulting in the implementation of the next stage of the project.